 Is sperm retention the same as no-fap?

 This is a common point of confusion for most of us.
 This is because people generally tend to associate no-fapping with semen retention.
 However, “no-fap” refers to the practice of avoiding masturbation and pornography.
-Semen retention, on the other hand, is the practice of not ejaculating, whether through masturbation or sexual intercourse.
-No-Fap is focused on abstaining from certain behaviors, while semen retention is focused on the physical act of not ejaculating.
+Sperm retention, on the other hand, is the practice of not ejaculating, whether through masturbation or sexual intercourse.
+No-Fap is focused on abstaining from certain behaviors, while it is focused on the physical act of not ejaculating.

 Lots of people tend to practice no-fap as a way to improve their physical and mental health, increase their energy levels, and improve their focus and productivity.
 Some people choose to retain their sperm for similar reasons, while others do so for the spiritual advantages that are increasingly sought after.